bastos-rcd/FlOpEdt/.gitlab/merge_request_templates/Merge_Request_en.md

 ### Licenses

-If new dependencies have been added, their licenses is  avec une inclusion dans un logiciel sous AGPL.
+If new dependencies have been added, their licenses are compatible with the inclusion in a software project licensed under the AGPL version 3.0 or later.

 - [ ] Yes indeed.
 - [ ] I have looked, but I am not sure.
 Licensing is such a pain.